Avoid Overeating During the Holidays: A Guide to Guilt-Free Celebrations

 Stay Active

 Be sure not to skip your regular workouts, as physical activity is one of the best ways to keep the holiday pounds away.
-Don’t skip the exercise to lounge and consider taking a walk immediately after holiday meals.
+Don’t skip the exercise to lounge, and consider taking a walk immediately after holiday meals.
 Walking after dining supports healthy digestion by stimulating the gastrointestinal system, and taking walks after you eat is better for your heart health.
 Plus, it is an easy way to burn off a few more of those just-consumed calories.

-As the Thanksgiving festivities begin, it’s easy to get swept up in the merriment and give into delicious temptations.
-Enjoy the season with less stress and regret and keep the extra holiday pounds to a minimum by keeping these tips in mind to avoid overeating.
+As the Thanksgiving festivities begin, it’s easy to get swept up in the merriment and give in to delicious temptations.
+Enjoy the season with less stress and regret, and keep the extra holiday pounds to a minimum by keeping these tips in mind to avoid overeating.

 References: